HackYourFuture-CPH/JavaScript/JavaScript3/Week9/classwork/exercises.md

 ### Part 3:

-Create a new `CV` object using the `new` keyword, and save it in a variable called `myCV`.
+1. Create a new `CV` object using the `new` keyword, and save it in a variable called `myCV`.

-Apply the methods you have created on the `myCV` object.
-Create a few `job` and `education` objects and add them to your CV.
+2. Apply the methods you have created on the `myCV` object.
+Create a few `Job` and `Education` objects and add them to your CV.

-Log `myCV` to the console.
+3. Log `myCV` to the console.

-Remove a job and an education from `myCV`.
+4. Remove a job and an education from `myCV`.

-Log `myCV` to the console, again, and check that the objects were removed correctly.
+5. Log `myCV` to the console, again, and check that the objects were removed correctly.

 ### Part 4: